accurascan/React-Native-AccuraScan-KYC/README.md

 ## 3.Setup Accura Scan licenses into your projects

 Accura Scan has two license require for use full functionality of this library.
-Generate your own Accura license from [here](https://accurascan.com/developer/dashboard)
+Generate your own Accura license from [here](https://accurascan.com/developer/dashboard) using your bundle id.

 **key.license**